 Who was the best value pick in the 2020 NFL Draft?

 Justin Jefferson at No. 22 is one of the easiest answers because of how far he outperformed his draft slot.
-Jalen Hurts, Michael Onwenu, Alex Highsmith, and Zack Baun also have strong value cases.
+Jalen Hurts, Michael Onwenu, Alex Highsmith, Zack Baun, and Kamren Curl also have strong value cases.

 Who were the biggest busts in the 2020 NFL Draft?